Commission on the Social Status of Black Men and Boys: Commissioners

 The bipartisan, 19-member Commission will include congressional lawmakers, executive branch appointees, issue experts, activists, and other stakeholders who will examine social disparities affecting black men and boys in America.
 Based on its findings, the commission will issue policy recommendations to Congress, the White House, and federal agencies.
 The bipartisan, bicameral Caucus on the Social Status of Black Men and Boys, which Congresswoman Wilson founded and co-chairs, will craft legislation to implement those recommendations.

 On November 9, 2021, Representative Frederica S. Wilson was elected Chair of the Commission.
 The Reverend Al Sharpton was elected as Secretary.

-Dr. Marvin Williams serves as the program manager for the Commission.